 Address: Calf Pasture Beach Road, Norwalk

-A popular beach choice for families, it’s understandably very busy in the summer months as Calf Pasture offers swimming, fishing, boating and walks, as well as areas for basketball, beach volleyball, skateboarding and baseball.
+A popular CT beach for families, it’s understandably busy in the summer months as Calf Pasture offers swimming, fishing, boating and walks, as well as areas for basketball, beach volleyball, skateboarding and baseball.
 Whilst free for Norwalk residents with a season pass, it can be expensive for non-residents…but, if you’re making a day out of it with a big group then this can help minimize the cost!

 Compo Beach, Westport, CT

 Compo Beach is located along Saugatuck River and is part of a 29 acre park.
 You have access to a boardwalk, basketball court, sand volleyball court and their playground area has raving reviews from friends of mine with small children who live close by!

 Daily passes are often limited and can be costly if you are a non-resident – so get a group of you together!
 There are both lockers and bathroom facilities available too at this popular CT beach.

 Sherwood Island State Park, Westport, CT

 Another Westport Beach!
 This is Connecticut’s first ever state park and is also particularly well known for its three color sand – red, black and tan!
 Every time the tide comes in and out, the minerals separate leaving behind coloured stripes across the sand which is really cool to see.

 The state park covers 238 acres of beach, sand dunes and woodlands, meaning any day trip here will leave you with plenty to see and do.
 Many people visit for hiking, fishing, swimming and a visit to the Sherwood Nature Centre (open seasonally).
 The state park is also home to Connecticut’s September 11 Memorial.

 This is one of the most popular Connecticut beaches for families due to the Henry Rowland Memorial Playground located next to the parking lot.
 There is a boat launch available at Ash Creek Open Space too!